BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/How-to-Install-Pak-Files.md

 ![trashcan_extract.png](/tutorials/trashcan_extract.png =x400)

-Out will come a .pak file and maybe a few others file.
+Out will come a folder or .pak file and maybe a few others files.
+If a folder comes out, go one folder deep until you find a .pak file.
 Delete everything besides the .pak file as that is the only thing you need.
 (Provided the mod description does not specify otherwise)

 > Tip: You can also double click on the zip, 7zip or rar file, and it will open up inside the zip file.
 No need for deleting anything in here.
 Just remember the .pak file is the only thing what you need, and ignore the rest.